michaelwillis/tchimera-drum-kit/README.md

 ## Quick setup with Ardour + sfizz

 * Create a new midi track, name it something like "Drum Kit", select
-  Instrument: sfizz-multi
+  Instrument: sfizz-multi.
-* In the Plugin Setup dialog, select Output Configuration: 10 Channels, and Enable Fan out
+* In the Plugin Setup dialog, select Output Configuration: 10 Channels, and Enable Fan out.
-* Open the sfizz-multi plugin on the track, load the `full_kit.sfz` file
+* Open the sfizz-multi plugin on the track, load the `full_kit.sfz` file.
 * Rename the output busses in order:
     * Overheads
     * Kick